The Best Hiking packs

 All Day: Osprey Hikelite 26

 Large enough to accommodate enough gear, apparel, and food for an overnight if you pack with great care, the Hikelite 26 is at its best as an all-day pack for those glorious multi-mile, multi-hour hikes that end back at the campsite, the hotel, or a drive home.
-The pack’s “Airspeed Suspension” system puts a mesh panel at your back which allows for amazing ventilation and comfortable weight distribution, while the straps are flexible and contour well to your shoulders.
+The pack’s “Airspeed Suspension” system puts a mesh panel at your back which allows for ventilation and comfortable weight distribution, while the straps are flexible and contour well to your shoulders.
 A hip belt can be added or removed based on your preference.
 The Hikelite has tall side mesh pockets for water bottles, trekking pole loops, an easy-access top pocket, and an included rain cover.
 Oh, and as you probably guessed, with that main compartment filled, you’ll enjoy 26 liters of gear capacity.

 • Patagonia Altvia Pack 14 shown in light lime green with olive green trim